Scholarships for Hispanic Women — 30 Verified Awards & Deadlines

 SHPE — ScholarSHPE (Society of Hispanic Professional Engineers)

-💰 Amount: Varies (multiple awards).
+💰 Amount: Varies by scholarship and partner.

 🔗 Apply/info: https://shpe.org/engage/programs/scholarshpe/

-RMHC®/HACER® National Scholarship (Hispanic/Latino seniors)
+RMHC®/HACER® National Scholarship (Hispanic/Latino students)

 🔗 Apply/info: https://www.mcdonalds.com/us/en-us/community/hacer.html